-Overall, Northeastern states have achieved the largest declines in carbon emissions among states—at 15 percent—even as they significantly expanded their economies—by 19 percent between 2000 and 2014.
-Heavily influencing those trends have been changes in the region’s energy systems.
+Overall, Northeastern states have achieved the largest declines in carbon emissions among states—at 15 percent—even as they significantly expanded their economies by 19 percent between 2000 and 2014.
+Heavily influencing these trends have been changes in the region’s energy systems.

-The Northeastern states, for instance, have been generating more electricity from natural gas and importing more hydroelectric power from Canada over the past decade.
-Since 2000, the region has witnessed a dramatic shift away from petroleum and coal-fired generation to natural gas-fired output.
-This shift has raised concerns about overreliance on a single fuel but it has clearly reinforced decoupling in the region.
+The Northeastern states, for instance, have been generating more electricity from natural gas and importing more hydroelectric power from Canada.
+The dramatic shift away from petroleum and coal-fired generation to natural gas-fired output has raised concerns about overreliance on a single fuel, but it has clearly reinforced decoupling.
 Natural gas accounted for 95 percent of Rhode Island’s net electricity generation in 2014, for example, and enabled significant delinking of growth and emissions.
-In Connecticut and Massachusetts, meanwhile, gas’ share of net generation jumped from 12 percent in 2000 to 44 percent in 2014 and from 28 percent to 60 percent, respectively, while also enabling top-flight decoupling.
-New England states have also maintained or expanded the capacity of multiple zero-emissions nuclear plants, although the Vermont Yankee plan was taken out of service late in 2014.
-Nuclear plants accounted for no less than 35 percent of Northeastern states’ electricity generation in 2014—the highest share among all the regions of the nation.
-These choices have allowed these states to substantially reduce the use of coal and oil as generation fuels in those states even while expanding their economies.
-In addition, the New England states (and New York and Delaware) are all members of the nation’s first regional cap-and-trade program, the Regional Greenhouse Gas Initiative, which has capped carbon dioxide emissions from the power sector.
+In Connecticut the share of net generation from natural gas jumped from 12 percent in 2000 to 44 percent in 2014; in Massachusetts it jumped from 28 percent to 60 percent.
+New England states have also maintained or expanded the capacity of multiple zero-emissions nuclear plants, although the Vermont Yankee plant was taken out of service late in 2014.
+Nuclear plants accounted for no less than 35 percent of Northeastern states’ electricity generation in 2014—the highest share among all regions.
+These choices have allowed these states to substantially reduce the use of coal and oil as generation fuels even while expanding their economies.
+In addition, the New England states along with New York and Delaware are members of the nation’s first regional cap-and-trade program, the Regional Greenhouse Gas Initiative, which has capped carbon dioxide emissions from the power sector.
 It is not surprising, therefore, that a number of these states have led the national decoupling trend while driving their per capita CO2 emissions to some of the lowest levels among states.

-In similar fashion, power-sourcing choices across the South have allowed multiple states there to decisively sever the growth / emissions link.
-While not as impressive as the Northeastern states, the Southern states reduced their carbon emissions by 7 percent while growing their economies by a robust 30 percent.
+In similar fashion, power-sourcing choices across the South have allowed multiple states there to sever the growth / emissions link.
+While not as impressive as the Northeastern states, the Southern states reduced their carbon emissions by 7 percent while growing their economies by 30 percent.